intergiro/developer-portal/docs/merchant/integration-guide/acquiring/api.md

 - If you want to perform 3D Secure in one automated flow, follow the steps in the [Automated](../../3d-secure/automated.html) section.
 - If you want control of what happens between the steps in the 3D cycle, follow the steps in the [Interactive](../../3d-secure/interactive.html) section.
 - If you want full control of the 3D flow, follow the steps in the [Controlled](../../3d-secure/controlled.html) section.
+- If you want perform 3Ds using an external 3Ds service, follow the steps in the [External](../../3d-secure/external.html)  section.

 ## Settlement